 None.
 No bathroom, showers, changing rooms, drinking water, etc. So bring drinks, food, umbrella, chairs, everything for a fun beach day under the hot sun!
 And please take your garbage with you.

-Kolbi (the telecommunications provider) doesn’t work in Playa Mina so if you have their SIM card, there will be no service here.
+Kolbi (the telecommunications provider) doesn’t work in Playa Minas so if you have their SIM card, there will be no service here.

-There isn’t anything at Playa Mina except an old run down building.
+There isn’t anything at Playa Minas except an old run down building.
 It looked like someone wanted to build a house or hotel but abandoned it which happens fairly often in Costa Rica.

-Playa Mina doesn’t have bathrooms, tables, nothing.
+Playa Minas doesn’t have bathrooms, tables, nothing.
 And that’s what makes it one of our favorite beaches: it’s not developed, crowded, or commercial.
 Just a beautiful beach and that’s it.

 Swimming

-Waves can get strong at Playa Mina so please be careful.
+Waves can get strong at Playa Minas so please be careful.
 If you’re coming with little ones, make sure to keep an eye on them.
 Don’t swim if the waves look too strong!

 There is some shade under the trees and if you have a hammock, definitely bring it.
 There are plenty of places to tie up a hammock which in our opinion, is the best beach accessory.

-When we visited Playa Mina in April on a Sunday, there were barely 10 people there.
+When we visited Playa Minas in April on a Sunday back in 2012, there were barely 10 people there.
 There was 1 family and a few couples.
-It’s so empty and under the radar, that I saw one guy tanning completely naked on the south end of the beach.
+The road was not in good condition so it was required to have a 4wd too.

-Unfortunately it’s not as empty as it used to be, especially on weekends and holidays as many San Jose Costa Ricans like to camp there.
+Unfortunately it’s not as empty as it used to be, especially on weekends and holidays.
+Due to the pandemic, many city Costa Ricans visit for the weekends, particularly to camp.
+More tourists and local foreigners in the area like to visit this beach on weekends too.
 But if you go early on a weekday, you can definitely still have this beach to yourself.

-So if you’re looking for a very under the radar beautiful beach in Guanacaste, Playa Mina is it.
-Especially if you’re staying in Tamarindo/Conchal area and want to get away from all the crowds!
+So if you’re looking for a very under the radar beautiful beach in Guanacaste, Playa Minas is it.
+Especially if you’re staying in Tamarindo/Flamingo area and want to get away from all the crowds!
 You can enjoy pura vida at the beach just for you.

-What Else to Know About Visiting Playa Mina
+What Else to Know About Visiting Playa Minas

-Car theft is not uncommon at this beach unfortunately.
+Car theft can occur.
 Do not leave ANY valuables in your car!

 Locals like to camp at this beach.
 If you camp, just be careful, lock up your belongings and take your garbage.
 There are no services though (no showers, bathrooms, drinking water, benches, etc.).

-Discover more beautiful local beaches in Guanacaste like Mina!
+Discover more beautiful local beaches in Guanacaste like Minas!

-We made a video to showcase 4 other beaches similar to Playa Mina in the same area.
+We made a video to showcase 4 other beaches similar to Playa Minas in the same area.
 Check it out below!
 They are Playa Real, Playa Ventanas and Puerto Viejo de Conchal.
-Video taken 2021.

 Below are our guides to other beaches in Costa Rica.